CliMA/ClimaOcean.jl/README.md

 A second core abstraction in ClimaOcean is `ocean_simulation`. `ocean_simulation` configures an Oceananigans model for realistic simulations including temperature and salinity, the TEOS-10 equation of state, boundary conditions to store computed air-sea fluxes, the automatically-calibrated turbulence closure `CATKEVerticalDiffusivity`, and the [`WENOVectorInvariant` advection scheme](http://doi.org/10.1029/2023MS004130) for mesoscale-turbulence-resolving simulations.

-`ClimaOcean` also provides convenience features for wrangling datasets of bathymetry, ocean temperature, salinity, ocean velocity fields, and prescribed atmospheric states.
+ClimaOcean also provides convenience features for wrangling datasets of bathymetry, ocean temperature, salinity, ocean velocity fields, and prescribed atmospheric states.

-`ClimaOcean` is built on top of `Oceananigans` and `ClimaSeaIce`, so it's important that `ClimaOcean` users become proficient with [`Oceananigans`](https://github.com/CliMA/Oceananigans.jl).
+ClimaOcean is built on top of Oceananigans and [ClimaSeaIce](https://github.com/CliMA/ClimaSeaIce.jl), so it's important that ClimaOcean users become proficient with [Oceananigans](https://github.com/CliMA/Oceananigans.jl).
-Note that though `ClimaOcean` is currently focused on hydrostatic modeling with `Oceananigans`' `HydrostaticFreeSurfaceModel`, realistic nonhydrostatic modeling is also within the scope of this package.
+Note that though ClimaOcean is currently focused on hydrostatic modeling with `Oceananigans.HydrostaticFreeSurfaceModel`, realistic nonhydrostatic modeling is also within the scope of this package.